aosabook/500lines/functionalDB/chapter.md

          collapsed (reduce collapsing-fn metas-seq)]
      (first (keep-indexed #(when (variable? %2 false) %1)  collapsed))))
 ````
-(The rationale behind this mapping between the joining variable and index would be clear in the next section, where the execution of the plan is described).
+We begin by extracting the metadata of each clause in the query.
+This metadata is a 3-element vector, each of which is a variable name or *nil*, and reduces them to produce a single variable name or *nil*.
+If a variable name is produced, this means it appears in all of the metadata vectors at the same index -- i.e. this is the joining variable.
+We can thus choose the appropriate index by using the mapping described above.

-Once the index is chosen, we construct and return a function that closes over the query and the index name, executes the plan, and return its results.
+Once the index is chosen, we construct our plan, which is a function that closes over the query and the index name and executes the operations necessary to return the query results.

-Having the query plan to be a function that accepts a database as an argument is a design decision that keeps open the future possibility of considering several plans, and all we know at this stage of the design is that surely any query plan would need a database to work on.

 ````clojure
 (defn build-query-plan [query]